dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

           appear to do a favor for someone while truthfully throwing them under the bus

+  - my fear is that local extensions of homeland security, domestic intelligence networks, and etc are beginning to operate to dominate regional influence simply towards the attainment of that end in itself, for itself. pragmatically, it is easy for them to justify both this and total secrecy in everything they do by claiming it is for current or future national security, when foremost, it is extortion, coercion, racketeering and exactly the same as everything else the mafia does.
+    - domestic criminal networks may also be adapting to this era of technology, social media, illicit surveillance, etc, finding it all very convenient towards control, illusion and elusion.

 ### Limiting/Providing Financial/Social Capital & Options

 - financial capital and social capital are exchangable resources.